Tuesday, March 31, 2015

 Rainforest Cafe

-Elephant at the Rainforest
+Elephant in the Rainforest

-We walked around the mall looking inside many of the shops, after a very exciting day we started the two-hour ride home, all the kids fell asleep and we were home by 12:P.M.
+We walked around the mall, looking inside many of the shops.
+After a stimulating day, we set out on the two-hour ride home.
+All the kids fell asleep, and we were home by 12 P.M.

 Tuesday, March 24, 2015

-2015, March 23,24,25 , Spending time with grandchildren
+2015, Mar 23,24,25 , Spending time with grandchildren

-March 23, 24, 25 2015 Spending time with Grandsons
+March 23, 24, 25, 2015 Spending time with Grandsons

-While we waited the boys ate chips, soda, and coffee from the waiting area.
+While we waited, the boys ate chips, soda, and coffee from the waiting area.

 We rode to Decatur to look at a 2007 Honda Van at Honda of Decatur.

-We called our insurance company to add the 2007 Silver Honda.
+We called our insurance company to add the 2007 Silver Honda

-It was after lunch and everyone was getting hungry so we took the boys to eat fish at
+It was after lunch, and everyone was getting hungry, so we took the boys to eat fish at

 McCallum's is one of our favorite places to eat seafood.
-The boys had never eaten at McCallum's so it was a treat for them.
+The boys had never eaten at McCallum's, so it was a treat for them.

 Montana ordered fried frog legs, fries, slaw, hush puppies, and sweet tea.

 He said he had never eaten frog legs and wanted to try them.
-I said if you order frog legs you will have to eat them.
+I said if you order frog legs, you will have to eat them.

 He ate all but two of the frog legs.